 Hello!
-I'm Nick Duncan, a full-stack software engineer and web designer based out of Colorado Springs, CO, and I love writing software that improves people's lives.
+I'm Nick Duncan, a full-stack software engineer and web designer living in beautiful Colorado Springs, CO, and I love writing software that improves people's lives.

 I have extensive experience with technology stacks such as Node.js, Python, and .NET Framework.
 I also specialize in web development and web design.
 My goal is to always provide quality user experiences and well-designed, robust software solutions.